PSPDFKit-labs/browserslist.dev/README.md

-# Browserslist
+# browserslist.dev

-> A page to display compatible browsers from browserslist string.
+> A website to display compatible browsers from browserslist string.

 ## Predefined list